Pokémon: The First Movie: Trailers

 In the United States, the first trailer was released in August 1999 and was shown before The Iron Giant and Mystery Men.
 The second trailer was released in late 1999 and was attached to The Bachelor.
 In addition, select theaters gave away exclusive Pokémon trading cards to capitalize on the success of the trading card game.
-The cards featured likenesses of Electabuzz, Pikachu, Mewtwo, and Dragonite and were dispensed in random order for each week it was in that particular theater.
+The cards feature likenesses of Electabuzz, Pikachu, Mewtwo, and Dragonite and were dispensed in random order for each week it was in that particular theater.
 The subsequent releases of Pokémon: The Movie 2000 and Pokémon 3: The Movie featured a similar marketing campaign.
-For the March 2000 home video release of The First Movie, had TV, in-school, and internet ads with companies such as Clorox, Kraft and Zenith Electronics, a contest to win a trip to Japan, and a limited edition Mewtwo card (different from that used for the theatrical release) was packaged with the video.
+The March 2000 home video release of The First Movie had TV, in-school, and online ads with companies such as Clorox, Kraft, and Zenith Electronics, a contest to win a trip to Japan, and a limited edition Mewtwo card (different from that used for the theatrical release) that was packaged with the video.

 Release

 The Japanese version of the film was initially distributed theatrically by Toho on July 18, 1998.

+On March 9, 1999, Warner Bros.
+Pictures negotiated a deal with 4Kids Entertainment and The Summit Media Group to acquire worldwide distribution rights to the film outside Asia.
+The deal was verified on June 24, with an announcement that the film would be released on November 12 in the United States.
+Days prior to its release, the film was moved up to November 10.
+Prior to that date, the film premiered on November 6 at Grauman's Chinese Theatre in Hollywood.

-That following year, the English-dub of film was distributed by Warner Bros.
-Pictures and released in the United States on November 12, 1999, with a November 6 premiere at Mann's Chinese Theater in Hollywood.
-The film was theatrically re-released exclusively at Cinemark theaters in the United States on October 29 and November 1, 2016.
+In 2016, the film was theatrically re-released exclusively at Cinemark theaters in the United States on October 29 and November 1, 2016.
 The re-release included the Pikachu's Vacation short film from the original release and was intended to commemorate Pokémons 20th anniversary.